How to Separate Date from Text in Excel (4 Methods)

 Steps:

-• First of all, select the column where we have the text strings (here, column B).
+• Select the column with the text strings (here, column B).

 Excel ‘Text to Columns’ Option to Separate Date from Text

-• Next, go to Data > Text to Columns.
+• Go to Data and select Text to Columns.

 Excel ‘Text to Columns’ Option to Separate Date from Text

-• As a result, the Text to Columns window appears.
-Now choose the Delimited option and press Next.
+• The Text to Columns window appears.
+Choose the Delimited option and press Next.

 Excel ‘Text to Columns’ Option to Separate Date from Text